open-sdr/openwifi/README.md

 board_name|actual boards used|status
 -------|-------|----
 zc706_fmcs2|Xilinx ZC706 dev board + FMCOMMS2/3/4|done
-adrv9361z7035|ADRV9361Z7035 SOM + ADRV1CRR-BOB carrier board|ongoing
+adrv9361z7035|ADRV9361Z7035 SOM + ADRV1CRR-BOB carrier board|done. wait for test
-adrv9361z7035_fmc|ADRV9361Z7035 SOM + ADRV1CRR-FMC carrier board|ongoing
+adrv9361z7035_fmc|ADRV9361Z7035 SOM + ADRV1CRR-FMC carrier board|done
 adrv9364z7020|ADRV9364Z7020 SOM + ADRV1CRR-BOB carrier board|future
 zcu102_fmcs2|Xilinx ZCU102 dev board + FMCOMMS2/3/4|future
 zcu102_9371|Xilinx ZCU102 dev board + ADRV9371|future

-* board_name is used to identify FPGA design in openwifi-hw/boards/
+* board_name is used to identify FPGA design in openwifi-hw/boards/ and rf script in user_space/rf_init_board_name.sh
 * Don't have any boards?
 Or you like JTAG boot instead of SD card?
 Check our test bed [w-iLab.t](https://doc.ilabt.imec.be/ilabt/wilab/tutorials/openwifi.html) tutorial.
-* zc706_fmcs2 is taken as example for following operations.

 **Quick start:** (Example instructions are verified on Ubuntu 16/18)

-* Download pre-built [openwifi Linux img file](https://users.ugent.be/~xjiao/openwifi-1.0.0-ghent.zip).
+* Download pre-built [openwifi Linux img file](https://users.ugent.be/~xjiao/openwifi-1.0.0-ghent.zip) (depends on board_name as well).
 Burn the img file to a 16G SD card:
 ```
 sudo dd bs=4M if=openwifi-1.0.0-ghent.img of=/dev/mmcblk0
 (mmcblk0 is the dev name of sdcard in Linux.
 Make sure you use the correct one in your situation!)
 (Above command takes a while)
 ```
-* Connect RX/TX antenna to RX1A/TX2A ports of fmcomms2/3(For fmcomms4/ad9364, you may connect antennas to TXA/RXA), and make two antennas orthogonal to each other for good isolation.
+* Connect RX/TX antenna to RX1A/TX2A ports(For fmcomms4/ad9364, you may connect antennas to TXA/RXA), and make two antennas orthogonal to each other for good isolation.
 Config the board to SD card boot mode by switches (Read the board spec on internet).
 Insert the SD card to the board.

 * Connect the board to PC.
 (PC IP address should be 192.168.10.1).
 Power on the board.
 Then from PC:
 ```
 ssh root@192.168.10.122
 (password: openwifi)
 cd openwifi
+cp rf_init_board_name.sh rf_init.sh
+(If there isn't rf_init.sh, rename your board rf script, such as rf_init_adrv9361z7035.sh, to rf_init.sh for wgd.sh to call)
 service network-manager stop
 ./wgd.sh
 (For fmcomms4, you need an extra command: ./set_ant.sh rx1 tx1)